LLNL/conduit/src/docs/sphinx/building.rst

 Conduit's build system supports the following CMake options:

 * **ENABLE_TESTS** - Controls if unit tests are built. *(default = ON)*
-* **ENABLE_PYTHON** - Controls if the conduit Python module is built. *(default = OFF)*
+* **ENABLE_PYTHON** - Controls if the Conduit Python module is built. *(default = OFF)*

-Conduit's Python module will build for both Python2 and Python 3.To select a specific Python, set the CMake variable **PYTHON_EXECUTABLE** to path of the desired python binary.
-Conduit's Python module requires Numpy.
+ The Conduit Python module will build for both Python2 and Python3.
+To select a specific Python, set the CMake variable **PYTHON_EXECUTABLE** to path of the desired python binary.
+The Conduit Python module requires Numpy.
 The selected Python install must provide Numpy, or PYTHONPATH must be set to include a Numpy install compatible with the selected Python install.

 * **ENABLE_MPI** - Controls if the conduit_mpi library is built. *(default = OFF)*
  We are using CMake's standard FindMPI logic.
 To select a specific MPI set the CMake variables **MPI_C_COMPILER** and **MPI_CXX_COMPILER**, or the other FindMPI options for MPI include paths and MPI libraries.

  To run the mpi unit tests on LLNL's LC platforms, you may also need change the CMake variables **MPIEXEC** and **MPIEXEC_NUMPROC_FLAG**, so you can use srun and select a partition. (see: src/host-configs/chaos_5_x86_64.cmake)

 * **ENABLE_HDF5** - Controls if the HDF5 I/O support is built. *(default = OFF)*
+ If enabled, the following CMake variables must also be set:

  * **HDF5_DIR** - Path to a hdf5 install.

 * **ENABLE_SILO** - Controls if the Silo I/O support is built. *(default = OFF)*
  If enabled, the following CMake variables must also be set:

  * **SILO_DIR** - Path to a silo install.
  * **HDF5_DIR** - Path to a hdf5 install.